stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 and does not hold.
-Consider for a moment what it means to proof a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type: The type is said to be *inhabitd*.
+Consider for a moment what it means to proof a statement in Idris: Such a statement (or proposition) is a type, and a proof of the statement is a value or expression of this type: The type is said to be *inhabited*.
 If a statement is not true, there can be no value of the given type.
 We say, the given type is *uninhabited*.
 If we still manage to get our hands on a value of an uninhabited